 JR: Right now, I have two mentors.
 My mom is one because she always tells me to keep working for my goals and to never give up.
 My design partner, Sam Hobish, is a mentor because he is really nice and helpful.
 It’s really fun to share ideas with him and to brainstorm.
 I think I am already mentoring kids, especially ones who attend design events from my nonprofit.

 Think of us as a smart big sister or a favorite aunt.
-We know things.
+Seriously, we know things.
 PressClub Être ®